Bedxxe/metagenomics/_episodes/02-webserver.md

 >> ~~~
 >> {: .bash}
 >>
->> Upload this files to your MgRAST account.
+>> Upload this files to your MG RAST account.
 > {: .solution}
 {: .challenge}